 7. Chemical or physical treatments, such as sandblasting, that cause damage to historic materials shall not be used.
 The surface cleaning of structures, if appropriate, shall be undertaken using the gentlest means possible.

-8. Significant archeological resources affected by a project shall be protected and preserved.
+8. Significant archaeological resources affected by a project shall be protected and preserved.
 If such resources must be disturbed, mitigation measures shall be undertaken.

 9. New additions, exterior alterations, or related new construction shall not destroy historic materials that characterize the property.
 The new work shall be differentiated from the old and shall be compatible with the massing, size, scale, and architectural features to protect the historic integrity of the property and its environment.